 You won't believe how much ten minutes of movement daily will lift your mood.
 And when we feel good, it has an almost magical effect on our children.
 We have a lighter touch, and a sense of humor.
 We don't get triggered as easily.
 All of which makes our kids happier and more cooperative.
 So think of this as "we" time-- bonding time with your family that gives you huge collateral benefits.

 You're also getting your child hooked on an active lifestyle, which is a great counter-balance to all that screen-time in our lives.
-Kids who are physically active into the preteen and teen years are 75% less likely to be overweight or feel they aren't fit as adults.
+Kids who are physically active into the preteen and teen years are 75% less likely to feel they aren't fit as adults.

 If you do this every single day, you'll all start looking forward to it.
 Way to nurture yourself and your child at the same time!